ruudandriessen/packi/README.md

-# Packi 📦
+# Roest 📦

 A lightweight CLI tool to analyze package freshness in your Node.js or Web projects.
-Packi helps you identify outdated packages by checking when they were last updated, making it easier to keep your dependencies current and secure.
+Roest - meaning "Rust" in Dutch - helps you identify outdated packages by checking when they were last updated, making it easier to keep your dependencies current and secure.

 ## Usage